East Raynham: History

 East Raynham's name is of Anglo-Saxon origin and derives from the Old English for the eastern portion of 'Regna's' homestead or village.

 In the Domesday Book, East and West Raynham are listed together as a settlement of 33 households in the hundred of Brothercross.
 In 1086, the village formed part of the East Anglian estates of King William I, Roger Bigod and Reginald, son of Ivo.

-The town of Raynham, Massachusetts is named after East Raynham at the time when Charles Townshend was Lord of Raynham Hall.
+In 1731, Raynham, named after Raynham, Norfolk, was incorporated into the State of Massachusetts.

 On 1 April 1935 the parish was abolished to form Raynham.

 Geography

-East Raynham falls within the constituency of North Norfolk and is represented at Parliament by Duncan Baker MP of the Conservative Party.
-For the purposes of local government, the parish falls within the district of North Norfolk.
+In 1931 the parish had a population of 130.
+This was the last time separate population statistics were collected for East Raynham as in 1935, the parish was merged to form Raynham.

+East Raynham is located on the course of the River Wensum and the A1065, between Mildenhall and Fakenham.

 Raynham Hall

 Raynham Hall is a Seventeenth Century manor house first built by Sir Roger Townshend.
 The hall still stands today, reputedly haunted by the Brown Lady and was the residence of Charles Townshend, an Eighteenth Century Secretary of State.